Is ayahuasca tourism harming the Amazon? We investigate

 Over the past few years, the most serious new threat to jaguars that has emerged is the illegal trade in jaguar fangs for the Chinese market.
 But according to a team of researchers led by Alexander Braczkowski of Australia’s University of Queensland, “commercialized ayahuasca tourism may be an undervalued contributor to the trade” in jaguar body parts.

-Between August 2016 and August 2019, Braczowski and his team searched for jaguar parts trade in markets in three Peruvian cities that are considered top ayahuasca tourism destinations: Lima, Iquitos, and Pucallpa.
+Between August 2016 and August 2019, Braczowski and his team searched for jaguar parts trade in markets in three Peruvian cities that are considered top ayahuasca tourism destinations.
+These are Lima, Iquitos, and Pucallpa.
 And the results were depressing: “Every single place we went to look for jaguar skins, jaguar teeth, we found them,” Sharon Guynup, a co-author of the paper, told Mongabay Magazine.

 The researchers found that jaguar canine pendants, jaguar skin bracelets, and other jaguar products are being sold to tourists under the false pretense that they somehow enhance the ayahuasca experience.
-It should be noted that local indigenous shamans and healers from the Pucallpa area (Shipibo, Conibo, and Ashaninka ethnicities) strongly deny the notion that jaguar parts enhance the ayahuasca experience in any way, and suggest that this practice is being marketed by ‘charlatan shamans’ seeking financial gain from the ayahuasca boom.
+It should be noted that local indigenous shamans and healers from the Pucallpa area (Shipibo, Conibo, and Ashaninka ethnicities) strongly deny this.
+They firmly state jaguar parts do NOT enhance the ayahuasca experience in any way.
+Furthermore, they insist that this practice is being marketed by ‘charlatan shamans’ seeking financial gain from the ayahuasca boom.